 The problem is: how to be productive in today’s world?
 The world is running in parallel: many things happen at the same time.
 And I’m in the middle of it: phone calls, emails, meetings, somebody stepping into the room, discussions, multiple roles and jobs, piles and queues of things to, hard deadline for deliverables, changing priorities and a lot of things at the same (or no) priority, and interruptions on top of it.
 You name it.

 This is kind of similar to an embedded system running an RTOS: it has multiple jobs/tasks, changing priorities, multiple queues and interrupts.
 Even if machines really can do only one thing at a time (multi-core not considered here), such machines are pretty good running in such a multitasking fashion.

 But are humans not better than machines?
 Well, science indicates that the human brain is not well suited for ‘multitasking’.
 But somehow I believe that the female brain might have an advantage somehow?
-At least I watch my daughters talking, listening to music, watching a video and chatting with a group of people on the phone, all at the same time ?
-Maybe because this is simply a different generation and I’m too old ?
+At least I watch my daughters talking, listening to music, watching a video and chatting with a group of people on the phone, all at the same time :shock:?
+Maybe because this is simply a different generation and I’m too old :???:?

 There is one similarity between a multitasking (RTOS) machine and my human brain: if task switching happens to often, then I end up in ‘thrashing‘ mode: I spend my time with switching between tasks only.

 ‘Multitasking’ is a reality, and expected in today’s world.
 I cannot ignore the fact that I need to do multiple things in an hour or every day.
 What I have found works best (at least for me) is the following: